tingmelvin/willemstad-x/README.md

 **To use**:

-For the most current version, use the Community Theme store in Obsidian. __(preferred/highly recommended method!)__
+For the most current version, use the Community Theme store in Obsidian. __(this is the preferred and recommended method!)__

 Alternatively, download the release, and drop `obsidian.css` into your `.obsidian\themes` folder in the vault you wish to have the theme in.

 ---

-### Should I use this or Willemstad for Shimmering Focus?
-It's up to you!
-I intend to maintain Willemstad for SF _without too much effort (read: not minimally, but almost minimally)_, since I don't think there are too many more features I'd like to add, or can add without conflicting with Shimmering Focus' base options.
-I don't want to conflict too many changes with Shimmering Focus as well!
-But if you are a power user and use most of Shimmering Focus's stuff, I'd suggest you stay with Shimmering Focus.
-Chris is way better/faster at doing CSS stuff than I am, too!

-⚠️ Almost all UI styling (sans modals) that are present in Willemstad X, are not in Willemstad for SF.
-Willemstad X also encodes the DM family of fonts and Manrope, but this is not included in the Willemstad for SF files.

 ### Why is Inter embedded into Willemstad X, isn't that included in Obsidian proper?
 Yes, it is.
 Inter is included in Obsidian proper.
 However, most people will download Inter onto their computers, and Obsidian [will use the font with the name that is present in your computer](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Best+Practices+and+Tips+for+Theme+Development).
 Moreover, most people (**including myself**) download/-s/-ed Inter from Google Fonts, [which is probably the most outdated version you can get of the font](https://github.com/rsms/inter#alternate-distributions).
 (No proper _italics_, need I say more?!)
 By embedding Inter, alongside the other fonts, allows me to quality control and ensure the quality of your experience.